bhauman/bhauman.github.com/drafts/clojurescript-core-async-todos.md

 ## Initial channel and go block usage

-First let's turn click events into a channel.
+First create a function that directs click events into a channel.

 {% highlight clojure %}
 (defn click-chan [selector msg-name]